List of schools in Darling Downs: Catholic schools

 Within the region, most schools are administered by the Catholic Education Office, Diocese of Toowoomba.
 They are supported by the Queensland Catholic Education Commission, which is responsible for coordinating administration, curriculum and policy across the Catholic school system.
 Preference for enrolment is given to Catholic students from the parish or local area, although non-Catholic students are admitted if room is available.

-Catholic high schools

 Independent schools

 Most independent schools cater for students from preparatory to year 12.